AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/text.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Text Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/text.html) instead.

 >[!NOTE]
 >
->The **Table** Fourndation Component is based on the [Rich Text editor](/help/sites-authoring/rich-text-editor.md), as is the **[Text](#text)** Foundation Component.
+>The **Table** Foundation Component is based on the [Rich Text editor](/help/sites-authoring/rich-text-editor.md), as is the **[Text](#text)** Foundation Component.

-The **Table** component is preconfigured to let you construct, fill and format a table.
+The **Table** component is preconfigured to let you construct, fill, and format a table.
 Using the dialog you can configure your table and create the contents by either:

 * from scratch
-* copying and pasting a spreadsheet or a table from an external editor (such as Excel, OpenOffice, Notepad, etc).
+* copying and pasting a spreadsheet or a table from an external editor (such as Excel, OpenOffice, and Notepad).

 You can make basic changes to the content using the in-line editor: